 Although deemed somewhat controversial in terms of ethics, a pre-pack is often seen as an optimum solution for members, employees and creditors as a relatively smooth transition from one company to a new firm.
 It can be a great opportunity to restructure the firm from top to bottom and often provides a better chance of a higher repayment for creditors due to the lower costs associated with a pre-pack.

 For more information on administration for limited liability partnerships, including advice on pre-pack administration or any other queries, contact our insolvency experts at Real Business Rescue.
-We have 55 offices across the UK and offer a free no-obligation consultation.
+We have an extensive network of 78 offices offering confidential director support across the UK.